[Fixed!] Excel Superscript Not Working (6 Ideal Solutions)

 Superscript Symbol in Excel Chart

-Note: If you insert superscripts using the CHAR or UNICHAR function in your source data, superscripts will properly appear in charts.
+Note: If you insert superscripts using the CHAR or UNICHAR functions in your source data, superscripts will appear correctly in charts.

 Read More: [Solved:] Excel Subscript Not Working